chembl/chembl-pk-parameter-regex/README.md

 # How to cite

-Improving bioassay annotations in ChEMBL with Artificial Intelligence (in preparation)
+Enhancing bioassay annotations in ChEMBL with Artificial Intelligence, Ines Smit, Melissa F. Adasme, Emma Manners, Sybilla Corbett, Nicolas Bosc, Hoang-My-Anh Do, Andrew R Leach, Noel O’Boyle, Barbara Zdrazil, to be submitted.